Earth Shielding and Daily Modulation from Electrophilic Boosted Dark Particles: Daily Modulation of Ionization Signals

-Apart from BDM from the GC, one can also consider BDM from the Sun.
-In this case, the daily modulation is more conveniently described by the Coordinated Universal Time (UTC), shown in the right panel of Fig.\,\ref{DD}.
+Apart from BDP from the GC, one can also consider BDP from the Sun.
+In this case, the daily modulation is more conveniently described by the Coordinated Universal Time (UTC), shown in the bottom panel of Fig.\,\ref{DD}.
 The value of $\delta_{\chi,\textrm{Sun}} $ varies from $-23.5^\circ$ on December 21st to $23.5^\circ$ on June 20th.
 We take $t_0 = 11.1$ h according to the longitude of Gran Sasso.

 The signal rate for each experiment can be written as